wix-incubator/the-lambda-experiment/README.markdown

 Lambda class using the LambdaSignature<F> (where the actual signature is read from the SAM interface) and will wrap the resulting class with a JDK Proxy implementing the SAM interface.

+The collection map methods above are simple wrappers around the Lambdas API.

 ## What the Lambda Experiment does not do